renn0xtek9/Arithmos/doc/visual-programming/source/widgets/data/csvfileimport.md

       - Grouping: delimiters for thousands, e.g. 1,000
       - Decimal: delimiters for decimals, e.g. 1.234
 3. Column type: select the column in the preview and set its type.
 Column type can be set also by right-clicking on the selected column.
-   - *Auto*: Orange will automatically try to determine column type. (default)
+   - *Auto*: Arithmos will automatically try to determine column type. (default)
    - *Numeric*: for continuous data types, e.g. (1.23, 1.32, 1.42, 1.32)
    - *Categorical*: for discrete data types, e.g. (brown, green, blue)
    - *Text*: for string data types, e.g. (John, Olivia, Mike, Jane)